dev-zgr/Ctructures/README.md

 Before including headers you should define qnodes ,snodes and lnodes members with macro functions because every function and node created respect to your settings.
-Queue contains pointer snode,  called tail and head Stack contains pointer snode,  called top
+Queue contains pointer qnode,  called tail and head Stack contains pointer snode,  called top
 List contains pointer to lnode called lnode